-Our Story Begins after an unfortunate accident on the railroad tracks that resulted in an oil fire that burned down several buildings in town in 1901.
+Our story begins after an unfortunate accident on the railroad tracks that resulted in an oil fire that burned down several buildings in town in 1901.
 In the January of 1902, a group of men formed a Bucket Brigade as a subdivision of the Patriot Order Sons of American, The A.D.K.
 In the years of service, the group assisted at fires carrying water in buckets up to the fire and utilized the Copper Fire Extinguishers to snuff out fires in the beginning stages.
-The This Bucket Brigade served the town faithfully until the end of 1922 when it was decided to form a new organization under a more fitting name.
+This Bucket Brigade served the town faithfully until the end of 1922 when it was decided to form a new organization under a more fitting name.

 The Glen Gardner Fire Company was formed on the night of January 15, 1923 at the P. O. S. of A. hall not long after the separation of the Borough of Glen Gardner and Lebanon Township.